A blog that started out being about our deputation but has expanded to include our life in Taiwan.

 We then waited for three more hours for his stomach to clear out so they could give him a general anesthetic and get the sticker out, once and for all.
 Silly us fed him breakfast not expecting him to stick something in his ear.
 He headed in about 12:30 and I was getting nervous when he still wasn't out 30 minutes later.
 I mean, just pull the sticker out.
 When he was in recovery and they brought us the sticker, several things suddenly became clear.
 It wasn't really a sticker.
 It was a small rhinestone.
 A small, round, hard rhinestone.
 To a six year old boy, that is a "sticker".
 And he had pushed it quite far into his ear trying to get it out before letting us know about it.

 We ask him over and over why he would stick something in his ear and he seems to have no idea.
 At one point, I ask him, "If you could go back, would you stick that in your ear?"
 His answer?
 "If I could go back, I would go back to breakfast and tell myself to just go brush my teeth!"
 That would have been a great idea!

-Is old enough to vote, too young to be president.
-I have 1 wonderful husband, 2 marvelous kids and 2 of the fattest, laziest cats around.
-I live and work in Taiwan with the afore mentioned husband and kids (The cats don't work).
+Is old enough to vote, now old enough to be president.
+I have 1 wonderful husband and 2 marvelous kids.
+I live and work in Taiwan with the afore mentioned husband and kids.
 We have been missionaries here together since 2001, but Chris landed on the island back in 1981.
 He has been leaving his mark ever since.
 I came as a new bride with her head in the clouds and it helped tremendously with culture shock!
 If you want to know anything else about us, you will just have to read the posts.